"

 The Premise

 This is not the meat of your movie.
 But it is what is going to initially draw people to the movie.
-More importantly, the premise is how you start figuring out your plot.
+More importantly, the premise is how you start figuring out your character and your plot.

 Let’s look at some premise examples:

-Iron Man – what if a rich military contractor, in order to save his life, builds the ultimate weapon in a suit of armor?
+Iron Man – what if a rich military contractor, in order to save his life, builds the ultimate weapon in a suit of armor in order to spread peace?

 Avengers: Endgame – wouldn’t it be interesting if Thanos wins?